albrat/alexa-avs-sample-app/README.md

 ## Contribute

 * Want to report a bug or request an update to the documentation?
 See [CONTRIBUTING.md](https://github.com/alexa/alexa-avs-sample-app/blob/master/CONTRIBUTING.md).
+* Having trouble?
+Check out our [troubleshooting guide](../../wiki/Troubleshooting).
 * Have questions or need help building the sample app?
 Open a [new issue](https://github.com/alexa/alexa-avs-sample-app/issues/new).